cisagov/LME/docs/markdown/agents/wazuh-agent-mangement.md

 3. **Verify Installation**
    - After installation, the Wazuh agent service should start automatically.
    - You can verify the service status in the Windows Services manager.
-   - ensure the service starts if it doesn't start automatically.
+   - Ensure the service starts if it doesn't start automatically.
 Run this in a powershell terminal:
    ```powershell
    NET START Wazuh
    ```